JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ![step10](./steps/step10.png)

-Repository is created, let me push the docker image to ECR.
+Repository is created, let me push the Docker image to ECR.
 But before pushing we need to authenticate our credentials and after that only we would be able to push the image to AWS.